DM587/dm587.github.io/_exercises/main/sheet_01.md

 1     2     3 4 5
 ```

 ### Task 3*  -  Slicing strings

-Write two new functions, called `first_half()` and `backward()`.
+Write two new functions manipulating strings, called `first_half()` and `backward()`.

-1. `first_half()` should accept a parameter and return the first half of it, excluding the middle character if there is an odd number of characters.
+1. `first_half()` should accept a parameter and return the first half of it,
+excluding the middle character if there is an odd number of characters.
+(Hint:
-(Hint: the built-in function `len()` returns the length of the input.)
+the built-in function `len()` returns the length of the input.)
-2. The `backward()` function should accept a parameter and reverse the
+2. The `backward()` function should accept a parameter and reverse the order of
-order of its characters using slicing, then return the reversed string.
-(Hint: The `step` parameter used in slicing can be negative.)
+its characters using slicing, then return the reversed string.
+(Hint: The `step`
+parameter used in slicing can be negative.)

-Use IPython to quickly test your syntax for each function.
+Use IPython/Jupyter to quickly test your syntax for each function.

 ### Task 4*  -  Lists